SolitaryCipher/base16-env/README.md

 ## Other Scripts
-Included is a base16-shell script to set the terminal color scheme from the environement variables.
+Included is a base16-shell script to set the terminal color scheme from the environment variables.
 Put the following lines after you source the color scheme:

 `~/.bashrc` or `~/.zshrc`: